 Car accidents are an unfortunate occurrence for many Americans every day.
-During and after a car accident, adrenaline can make it difficult to focus and take proper steps to protect oneself from undeserved liability for injuries and damages.
+During and after an auto accident, adrenaline can make it difficult to focus and take proper steps to protect oneself from undeserved liability for injuries and damages.
 One of the best things any driver can do after an auto accident is take pictures of the accident scene.

 First Steps After a Car Crash